mrk21/study_frontend/rails_gulp/README.md

 ### default

-This task is same the `server` task.
+This task is same the `build` task.

 ### server